 But as they say, the proof is in the pudding.
 While we and other industry experts alike realise just how fantastic aluminium is, the studies and research that have put aluminium to the test, do an even greater job at shining a light on its popularity.

 Here are just some of the top facts about aluminium to tell you more.

 Aluminium Is Used In Practically Every Industry

 Fact: The transportation industry uses more aluminium than any other industry.

 Take a look around your home or walk around any city centre, and you’ll likely notice plenty of objects that are made from aluminium.
 This includes everything from our phones and laptops to buildings, cars and even aeroplanes up in the sky.

-The flexibility of aluminium is due to the many different grades aluminium is available in.
+The flexibility of aluminium is due to the many different grades of aluminium available.
 So whether a 1000 grade series aluminium is used for welding or a 6000-grade series is used for creating aluminium windows as we do here at ABS, it’s possible to experience the many benefits of the material, regardless of the purpose it is being used for.